Western Energy Imbalance Service Market

 SPP invites utilities to help build an electricity market to serve the west

-SPP will administer the WEIS on a contract basis, meaning utilities do not have to be a member of the SPP regional transmission organization (RTO) to participate.
+SPP will administer the WEIS on a contract basis beginning February 2021.
+Utilities do not have to be a member of the SPP regional transmission organization (RTO) to participate.
 The market will centrally dispatch energy from participating resources throughout the region every five minutes, enhancing both the reliability and affordability of electricity delivery from utilities to their customers.